marcosfavat/dino/Install-and-usage.md

 Note that georaster import script rely on Numpy which is ship with Blender since version 2.70.
 It also optionally rely on [GDAL](https://github.com/domlysz/BlenderGIS/wiki/How-to-install-GDAL) for advanced features.

-*Delaunay/voronoi* and *georef cam* tools are available in the 3d view tool sheft, in a dedicaced tab named *GIS*.
+Most of the tools are available in the 3d view tool sheft, in a dedicaced tab named *GIS*.

 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/install_tools_tab_gis.jpeg)